Blog

 Deprovisioning benefits both you, the SaaS provider, and your end customers.

-By immediately cutting off access for former employees, they reduce the risk of data breaches or account takeovers.
-Whether it's an email account that could receive confidential information, a system log in that offers a gateway to critical infrastructure, or application permissions that allow data manipulation, deprovisioning ensures that access is as temporary as the user's need for it.
+• Increased security: By immediately revoking access for former employees, organizations reduce the risk of data breaches or account takeovers.
+Whether it’s an email inbox that could contain sensitive information or system permissions tied to critical infrastructure, deprovisioning ensures access ends when it's no longer needed.

-For regulated companies, deprovisioning is a must.
-Many regulations like GDPR require that organizations only keep personal data for as long as necessary.
-Deprovisioning users and wiping their accounts helps meet compliance mandates.
+• Compliance: Regulations like GDPR require organizations to keep personal data only for as long as necessary.
+Deprovisioning and account wiping help companies meet these requirements and avoid penalties.

 For you (the service provider), deprovisioning means: